IDAES/examples/README-developer.md

 pip install -r requirements-dev.txt
 ```

 Note: if you have IDAES installed in your current environment, it will uninstall it and install the latest version from the main branch on Github.
-You can run `pip uninstall idaes` and reinstall it from your local repository if you need to test examples against a local branch of IDAES.
+You can run `pip uninstall idaes-pse` and reinstall it from your local repository if you need to test examples against a local branch of IDAES.

 The configuration of the installation is stored in `pyproject.toml`.